CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/system-requirements-parallel-cluster.md

 * Slurm Scheduler
 * AWS CLI v3.0 installed in a virtual environment
 * pcluster is the primary AWS ParallelCluster CLI command.
 You use pcluster to launch and manage HPC clusters in the AWS Cloud and to create and manage custom AMI images
-* Edit YAML Configuration Files using vi, nedit or other editor (yaml doesn't accept tabs as spacing)
+* Edit YAML Configuration Files using vi, nedit or other editor (yaml does not accept tabs as spacing)

 ### 1.3 AWS CLI v3.0 AWS Region Availability
 Note, the scripts in this tutorial use the us-east-1 region, but the scripts can be modified to use any of the supported regions listed in the url below.